gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 ## Use a non-bundled web server

-{{< alert type="note" >}}
+> [!note]

-GitLab provides information on setting up a non-bundled web server for guidance only.
+> GitLab provides information on setting up a non-bundled web server for guidance only.
-Troubleshooting a non-bundled component is considered [outside the scope of support](https://about.gitlab.com/support/statement-of-support/#out-of-scope-for-all-self-managed-and-saas-users).
+> Troubleshooting a non-bundled component is considered [outside the scope of support](https://about.gitlab.com/support/statement-of-support/#out-of-scope-for-all-self-managed-and-saas-users).
-If you have any questions or issues when using a non-bundled web server, see the non-bundled web server documentation.
+> If you have any questions or issues when using a non-bundled web server, see the non-bundled web server documentation.

-{{< /alert >}}

 By default, the Linux package installs GitLab with bundled NGINX.
 Linux package installations allow web server access through the `gitlab-www` user, which resides